DevHackerGamer/sports-live/docs/src/content/docs/guides/started.md

 ---
 title: Welcome
-description: Introduction to the Sports Feed real-time broadcasting platform.
+description: Introduction to the Sports Live real-time broadcasting platform.
 ---

 #  Welcome to Sports Live

-Sports Feed is a real-time broadcasting tool designed to deliver lightning-fast sports scores and updates to users.
-Currently built with React and Vercel serverless functions, with plans to migrate to Firebase for enhanced real-time capabilities.
+Sports Live is a real-time broadcasting tool designed to deliver lightning-fast sports scores and updates to users.
+Currently built with React and Vercel serverless functions.

 This documentation will guide you through the making of the app and its structure.